-One of the Company's officers is a principal of Valent Technologies, LLC ("Valent") and as a result Valent is a related party to the Company.
+On November 20, 2023, Dr. Brown was terminated from his position as the Company's Chief Scientific Officer as a result of cost-cutting measures adopted by the Company; he remains a consultant to the Company.
+Dr. Brown is a principal of Valent Technologies, LLC ("Valent") and as a result Valent is a related party to the Company.